rahulkevadia/Fraud-Detection-System-using-Random-Forest-Classifier/README.md

-# Fraud Detection System
+# Fraud Detection System using Random Forest Classifier

-A machine learning-based web application for detecting fraudulent bank transactions.
+This project implements a fraud detection system using Random Forest Classifier to identify fraudulent transactions in financial data.

 ## Features